djfurman/alb_response/ReadMe.md

 1. Create a target group for the Lambda
 1. Assign appropriate permissions to your Lambda function
 1. Attach the target group to the ALB with a rule

+## Contributing

+Contributions are welcome!
+Please open an issue or make a pull request.

+If making a pull request, please run the tests and ensure that you maintain or increase code coverage.

+### Dependencies

+To make this project more portable and keep environments organized, this project leverages `pipenv`.
+To install deterministic dependencies, run `pipenv sync`.

+### Run Tests

+To run the tests, install the dependencies and run `behave`.

+To get code coverage as well, run `coverage run --source='.' -m behave` followed by `coverage report`.